Vicky Hartzler

-Hartzler's district comprised a large swath of western-central Missouri, anchored in Columbia and stretching to the eastern and southern Kansas City suburbs, including a sliver of Kansas City.
+Hartzler's congressional district comprised a large swath of western-central Missouri, anchored in Columbia and stretching to the eastern and southern Kansas City suburbs, including a sliver of Kansas City.
 The district also included Sedalia, Warrensburg, Moberly, and Lebanon.

 Hartzler was a candidate in the 2022 United States Senate election in Missouri, but lost the Republican primary to Eric Schmitt.

 Early life and education

 Hartzler was raised on a farm near Archie, a rural community south of Kansas City.
 She graduated from Archie High School and later attended the University of Missouri, where she graduated summa cum laude with a B.S. in education, and the University of Central Missouri, where she graduated with an M.S. in education.

 Missouri legislature

 Before running for state representative in 1994, Hartzler taught high school home economics for 11 years.

 She left the Missouri House of Representatives in 2000 after adopting a baby daughter.
 In 2004, Hartzler served as state spokeswoman for the Coalition to Protect Marriage, which supported banning same-sex marriage in Missouri.
 In 2000, Hartzler opposed the Missouri Assembly's ratification of the Equal Rights Amendment (ERA) and led a group of legislators in a rally against the ERA, saying she didn't "want women used to pass a liberal agenda".
 In 2005, Governor Matt Blunt appointed Hartzler chair of the Missouri Women's Council, where she served for two years.